-Would people segregate, discriminate and ignore him the rest of the year?
+Would people segregate, discriminate, and ignore him for the rest of the year?

 Disabled and Yet-to-be Disabled

-I often wonder if everyone understand there are only two groups of people in this world–the disabled, and the yet-to-be-disabled?
+I often wonder if everyone understands there are only two groups of people in this world–the disabled, and the yet-to-be-disabled?
 If we live long enough, each of us will have a disability.